 .
 Please provide a CV and statement of interest (1 page max) that addresses STEM expertise, background in middle or secondary education activities (no experience is required, but it may be relevant to selection) and project ideas that could be conducted at the middle or secondary level (6th grade+).
 Interests may include reaching lower income students or supporting certain school locations (in other words do not have to align with a certain project type or research area).

-Faculty mentors are granted a $1000.00 stipend for each project upon which they serve as a mentor (max two projects).
+Faculty mentors are granted up to $1000.00 stipend for each project upon which they serve as a mentor (max two projects).

 Role 3: Research Opportunities on attitudes shifts, implementation of project or proposed research.

 Many research opportunities are present within this project.
 An approved IRB at SVSU exists for certain research activities.
 These could involve studying attitude shifts for teachers or students in the project.
 Successful projects should be written up for the relevant educational publications.
 Faculty should inquire into opportunities or requests for more information regarding research opportunities at any time.
 It should be noted, there are no funds from the project to support research.
 However, this could be an excellent honors thesis project.
 Please write to firstname.lastname@example.org